zammad/zammad/.cypress/visual-regression/README.md

 # Updating Cypress Visual Snapshots

 This command only _updates_ snapshots.
 Cypress will run only tests with `*-visual.cy` in their name, and will not fail, if snapshot is not correct, but will generate a new snapshot instead.
-If you are using Mac, it is advised to run this command in a separate project, because we have packages that depend on a platform, but folder structure is shared between docker (Linux machine) and Mac.

 ```sh
 # from the root directory